fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 7 - Cognito - Configure yourself as a manager

-We have found some notes in the desk of the solutions architect.
-There is a piece of paper where is written *"use AWS CLI to make yourself an application admin"*.
-The following steps were found that paper.
+We have found some notes on the desk of the solutions architect.
+There is a post-it note where is written *"use AWS CLI to make yourself an application admin"*.
+The following steps were found that note.
 Hopefully they will help you to solve the issue.

 **Task 1.** Take note of the USER POOL ID